 At a later time independent of this sequence of events, the MAF Client Registration Update procedure may be performed to confirm that the MAF Client is willing to use the services of the MAF and or establish a new Km and KmID, and the MAF Client De- Registration procedure may be performed to signal that the MAF Client is ceasing to use the services of the MAF.

-'The Source MAF client shall be configured to establish secure communication using a security feature (SAEF, ESPrim or ESData) with symmetric keys established via the MAF.
-The details of this configuration is specific to the security feature being invoked, but shall include the MAF Key Registration Configuration (clause 8.4.4.3)
+The Source MAF client shall be configured to establish secure communication using a security feature (SAEF, ESPrim or ESData) with symmetric keys established via the MAF.
+The details of this configuration is specific to the security feature being invoked, but shall include the MAF Key Registration Configuration (clause 8.4.4.3).

 The Source MAF Client shall perform a MAF Key Registration procedure to establish a symmetric key and corresponding identifier.
 The Source MAF Client shall also provide the Security Usage Identifier (SUID) limiting the scope of the credential by identifying the security feature (SAEF, ESPrim or ESData).
 This procedure shall include the MAF Handshake procedure for mutual authentication of the Source MAF Client and MAF.